marsolla/Open-C37.118/README.md

 Config 2 = Current
 Config 3 = To Do - Not available yet.

-Incoming or outgoing setup, this will tell you how the equipment is set up and what types of data to be transmitted .
+Incoming or outgoing setup, this will tell you how the equipment is set up and what types of data to be transmitted.

-Subsequently , the unit waits to receive a command from the beginning of data transmission as CommandFrame( ) sent .
+Subsequently, the unit waits to receive a command from the beginning of data transmission as CommandFrame( ) sent.

-DataFrame( ) , is responsible for encapsulating the measurements and transmit them
+DataFrame( ), is responsible for encapsulating the measurements and transmit them.

-The HeaderFrame( ) describes specific information about equipment , usually customized by the manufacturer / user ( eg Serial Number , SW Version) .
+The HeaderFrame( ) describes specific information about equipment, usually customized by the manufacturer/user (eg: Serial Number, SW Version).

-For each of the frames sent , it is necessary to fill out the data directly in the structures (BUFFER) before any transmission.
+For each of the frames sent, it is necessary to fill out the data directly in the structures (BUFFER) before any transmission.

 The pack( ) method is responsible for encapsulating a buffer of parameters in a specific frame as defined in the standard.

-When receiving a packet C37.118 , you should use the unpack( ) method on the type of frame received.
+When receiving a packet C37.118, you should use the unpack( ) method on the type of frame received.

 The information contained in this package are then copied to a buffer used by the application.

 Summary :

-TX : Create the object , populate the fields of the object , encapsulate with pack( ) and pass.
+TX : Create the object, populate the fields of the object, encapsulate with pack( ) and pass.
-RX : Create the object , receive the package , descanpsule with unpack( ) and read the values of the object's fields.
+RX : Create the object, receive the package, descanpsule with unpack( ) and read the values of the object's fields.
 In the examples folder it is possible to see the implementation of a PMU and PDC using the methods implemented and tested in a closed loop.